Health Articles

 In conclusion, collagen consumption may helps with hair, nails, and skin condition since it is the building block of it.
 So, apart from practicing ‘prevention is better than cure’ measure once you have seen the symptoms in your hair, skin and nails, it is still not too late to help it with collagen.

-Should you consider collagen supplementation ?
+Should you consider collagen supplementation?

-Collagen is a fiber-like structure that is used to make connective tissue, which connects other tissue together.
+Collagen is a fibre-like structure that is used to make connective tissue, which connects other tissues together.
 It is a major component of bone, skin, muscles, tendons, and cartilage.
-Collagen is a component that help to make tissue strong, resilient, and able to withstand stretching (1).
+Collagen is a component that helps make tissue strong, resilient, and able to withstand stretching (1).

-Although the saying that our bodies make less collagen as we age is true, but the production of collagen drops most not only because of this but also due to excessive exposure to sun, smoking including second hand smoke, excessive consumption of alcohol, lack of sleep and lack of exercise.
-As the collagen level in our skin diminish, the deep skin layers change from a tightly organized network of fibers to an unorganized maze.
-Environmental exposure to skin such as harsh weather can also damage collagen fibers by reducing their thickness and strength which can lead to wrinkles on the skin surface (1).
+Although the saying that our bodies make less collagen as we age is true, the production of collagen drops most not only because of this but also due to excessive exposure to the sun, smoking, including secondhand smoke, excessive consumption of alcohol, lack of sleep, and lack of exercise.
+As the collagen levels in our skin diminish, the deep skin layers change from a tightly organised network of fibres to an unorganised maze.
+Environmental exposure to the skin, such as harsh weather, can also damage collagen fibres by reducing their thickness and strength, which can lead to wrinkles on the skin surface (1).

-Research on collagen supplementation are mostly on joint and skin health.
-Although studies pertaining to this using human subjects are still lacking, but some randomized controlled trials have found that collagen supplementation improve skin elasticity.
-In one study, women who took a supplement containing 2.5 – 5 grams of collagen for 8 weeks experienced less skin dryness and a significant increase in skin elasticity as compared to those who did not.
-Another study found out that women who consume it for 12 weeks experienced increased skin hydration and a significant reduction in wrinkle depth as compared with a control group (1,2, 3,4).
+Research on collagen supplementation focuses mostly on joint and skin health.
+Although studies pertaining to this using human subjects are still lacking, some randomized controlled trials have found that collagen supplementation improves skin elasticity.
+In one study, women who took a supplement containing 2.5–5 grammes of collagen for 8 weeks experienced less skin dryness and a significant increase in skin elasticity as compared to those who did not.
+Another study found that women who consumed it for 12 weeks experienced increased skin hydration and a significant reduction in wrinkle depth as compared with a control group (1, 2, 3, 4).

-Trials on collagen supplement and joint health also found that it can improve joint mobility and decrease joint pain for people with osteoarthritis or in athletes (5).
-Collagen comprises about 60% of cartilage, a very firm tissue that surrounds bones and cushions them from the shock of high-impact movements; so a breakdown in collagen could lead to a loss of cartilage and joint problems.
+Trials on collagen supplements and joint health also found that they can improve joint mobility and decrease joint pain in people with osteoarthritis or in athletes (5).
+Collagen comprises about 60% of cartilage, a very firm tissue that surrounds bones and cushions them from the shock of high-impact movements, so a breakdown in collagen could lead to a loss of cartilage and joint problems.

-Other than consumption of collagen based supplement, there are also foods that is rich with collagen, or that encourage collagen production other than lifestyles modification mentioned above.
-Food such as tough cuts of meat full of connective tissue like pot roast, brisket, and chuck steak.
+Other than the consumption of collagen-based supplements, there are also foods that are rich in collagen or that encourage collagen production other than the lifestyle modifications mentioned above. foods such as tough cuts of meat full of connective tissue like pot roast, brisket, and chuck steak.
 However, a high intake of red meat is not recommended as part of a long-term healthy diet.
-Collagen is also found in the bones and skin of fresh and saltwater fish.
-Bone broth which require animal bones to simmer in water with small amount of vinegar for 4 – 24hours also is said to have high collagen properties.
-However, the amount of amino acids will vary among batches, depending on types of bones used, cooking period, and many more.
-Other foods that can help to with production of collagen are foods that is rich with zinc such as legumes, nuts, seeds, whole grains, and vitamin c rich food such as citrus fruits, bell peppers and tomatoes.
+Collagen is also found in the bones and skin of freshwater and saltwater fish.
+Bone broth, which requires animal bones to simmer in water with a small amount of vinegar for 4–24 hours, is also said to have high collagen properties.
+However, the amount of amino acids will vary among batches depending on the types of bones used, the cooking period, and many other factors.
+Other foods that can help with the production of collagen are foods that are rich in zinc, such as legumes, nuts, seeds, whole grains, and vitamin C-rich foods, such as citrus fruits, bell peppers, and tomatoes.

-Although studies on the effectiveness of collagen to health is still not in the solid, but many available research has not shown negative side effects in individuals given collagen supplements (6).
-Thus, it is worth to try for its said benefits especially if the benefits is your health concerns!
-But be sure to talk to your healthcare professionals on this based on your medication intake and your health issues before consuming any health supplement.
+Although studies on the effectiveness of collagen for health are still lacking, many available studies have not shown negative side effects in individuals given collagen supplements (6).
+Thus, it is worth trying for its said benefits, especially if the benefits are your health concerns!
+But be sure to talk to your healthcare professionals about this based on your medication intake and your health issues before consuming any health supplement.

 References